pippim/pippim.github.io/programs/iothings.md

 ---

-# `nvhda` Enable nVidia GeForce GTX 970M HDMI Sound
+# `nvhda` Enable nVidia GeForce GTX 970M Sound

 https://github.com/hhfeuer/nvhda#install-using-dkms
 https://bugs.freedesktop.org/show_bug.cgi?id=75985#c37

 ## 'nvhda' Key Features

-Due to a bug between nVidia and Linux there is no sound when the system is powered up.
-The bug can be avoided if you boot with windows first and then reboot into Ubuntu.
+Due to a bug between nVidia and Linux (perhaps caused by TLP) there is no sound when the system is powered up.

 To solve this problem the `nvhda` C program is used.
 Whenever you install a new Linux Kernel version the program is